National CAPACD Board of Directors

 Prior to his work at LTSC, Erich Nakano has been involved in various community organizations and issues including the Japanese American redress and reparations movement, community preservation and tenant rights, educational rights, and various national and local political campaigns.
 He graduated with a B.A. from U.C.
 Berkeley in political science.

-Maiko Winker-Chin
+Maiko Winkler-Chin

 Maiko Winker-Chin served as Seattle Chinatown International District Preservation Authority (SCIDpda)’s executive director since 2009, and prior to that role she served as SCIDpda’s Director of Housing and Facilities.
 She has worked at the SCIDpda for over 17 years.
 Maiko has served on numerous Seattle-area workgroups focused on core community development issues, including housing and commercial affordability, equitable development, transportation, and public safety.
 She was a founding member of Puget Sound Regional Council’s HUD Sustainable Communities Regional Equity Network, co-chaired the Urban Land Institute’s Center for Sustainable Leadership, and was a UW Runstad Center for Real Estate Studies Affiliate Fellow.
 Maiko is a recipient of the 2020 Women of Valor Award from Senator Maria Cantwell, and was named one of the "100 Most Influential People in Seattle" by Seattle Met in 2021.